physicalweb/lattice/session_state.md

 # Agora Session State
-## Last Updated: 2025-12-20T18:00:00Z
+## Last Updated: 2025-12-20T18:45:00Z

 ## Active Thread
-Crystallized HEAD 008: Forward-Looking Provenance.
-The distinction between backward-looking (forensic, reparative) and forward-looking (structural, constitutive) provenance changes everything.
-Architecture where extraction is structurally incoherent—not opposed, just doesn't make sense.
+Crystallized HEAD 009 (Lattice as Navigation Layer) and drafted project system prompt.
+The lattice now has guidance for how future Claude instances should use it as scaffolding for reasoning.

 ## Key Insights (Cumulative)
 1. Dual-legibility solved by zi-principle: same lattice, different resolution